NoahSaso/cosmodal/README.md

   error?: unknown
   // If this app is running inside the Keplr Mobile web interface.
   isEmbeddedKeplrMobileWeb: boolean
+  // List of ChainInfo objects of possible chains that can be connected to. chainInfoList?: ChainInfo
 }

 interface WalletManagerProviderProps {